What Lubricants Do to Your Medical Instruments

 Medical instruments that require lubrication include feeding tubes, endotracheal tubes, Foley catheters, guide wires, and speculums.
 While speculums may be metal, many of these devices are made of plastic, silicone, or rubber.
 When the integrity of these medical devices is compromised, it can cause a variety of issues ranging in severity from minimal, where they are rendered ineffective due to leaks, to severe, where the device’s material is introduced into the patient.
 Here are some effects that lubricants can have on medical devices.

-As we have already discussed, friction between the medical device and patient tissue can cause several unpleasant problems.
+As we have already discussed, friction between the medical device and patient tissue can cause numerous unpleasant problems.
 When a medical device is inserted into an orifice, whether mucous is present or not, the foreign object comes in contact with sensitive tissue that is not meant to be probed.
 Friction can cause the tissue to be scraped and lead to open areas.
 For devices that are only used for a short period of time, such as a speculum, this may only cause minor discomfort to the patient.
 However, when devices such as nasogastric tubes are inserted, tissue irritation can lead to esophageal bleeds which can be dangerous.
 Any tissue that becomes compromised becomes a vulnerability in the patient’s immune defense system and increases the risk of infection.
-Not only is increased friction a patient comfort issue, but also a patient safety issue.
+Not only is friction a patient comfort issue, but also a patient safety issue.
 Using a quality medical lubricant like Surgilube® decreases friction and increases overall patient comfort.

 Water Soluble Lubricant

-To help protect patients and medical instruments, it is recommended to use water-soluble lube instead of oil or silicone-based lubricants.
-In addition to preventing the wear of medical devices and instruments, SurgiLube® Surgical Lubricant offers a superior viscosity that reduces friction.
+To help protect patients and medical instruments, it is recommended to use water-soluble medical lubricants instead of oil or silicone-based lubricants.
+In addition to preventing the wear of medical devices and instruments, Surgilube® Surgical Lubricant offers a superior viscosity that reduces friction.
 Surgilube is safe for the patient, practitioner, devices, and exam gloves.
-Additionally, our water-soluble lube is non-staining.
 Surgilube continues to be the most sought-after and renowned surgical lubricant in the medical community.
 To learn more about our premium products, visit us online today!